On the Fukaya category of a Fano hypersurface in projective space: The relative Fukaya category

 \section{The relative Fukaya category}

-We recall (from \cite[Section 5]{Sheridan2014}) the definition of $\mathcal{F}(X,D)$, the Fukaya category of a monotone K\"{a}hler manifold $X$ relative to a smooth normal-crossings divisor $D$, each irreducible component of which is Poincar\'{e} dual to some multiple of the symplectic form.
+We recall (from \cite[\S 5]{Sheridan2015}) the definition of $\cF(X,D)$, the Fukaya category of a monotone K\"{a}hler manifold $X$ relative to a smooth normal-crossings divisor $D$, each irreducible component of which is Poincar\'{e} dual to some multiple of the symplectic form.
 In this section, we explain the relationship between the monotone Fukaya category and the relative Fukaya category.
-We use the relationship to prove results about the closed-open string map, analogous to the divisor axiom for Gromov-Witten invariants.
+We use the relationship to prove a result about the closed--open string map, analogous to the divisor axiom for Gromov--Witten invariants.